 The ESTA lasts for up to two years after it is granted.
-In this period, travelers are allowed to make an unlimited number of trips to the US.
+In this period, travellers are allowed to make an unlimited number of trips to the US.
 Each stay can last a maximum of 90 days.
 However, the validity of the ESTA can, in certain cases, expire earlier.
 An expired ESTA cannot be extended or corrected.
-An entirely new application has to be filed.
+An entirely new application has to be submitted.

 When can the ESTA validity be less than two years?

 The ESTA validity expires before two years if:

 - A different passport is used to travel with than the one that was used to submit the ESTA application

 - The ESTA application form is incomplete or otherwise filled in incorrectly

 - Certain information in the filled in ESTA form is no longer up to date*

 - The traveller intends to stay in the USA for longer than 90 consecutive days